tytydraco/yessleep/out/Im_the_New_Sheriff_in_Hollows_End__I_Need_Some_Help_with_a_Case.md

 Her neighbors were just getting home, getting out of their car with a load of groceries in their arms.

-"Hey, Cindy," the man called over to her.
+"Hey, Christine," the man called over to her.
 "Everything alright?"

 “Great!” she called back, with a fake smile plastered across her face.